Nutrition Science (Final Year Entry)

 • Energy Regulation and Obesity (15 credits)

-In this module students study the factors influencing human energy regulation and the development and treatment of obesity.
+In this module you will study the factors influencing human energy regulation and the development and treatment of obesity.
 This includes the concept of energy balance and discusses the measures and implications of basal metabolic rate (BMR) and the factors controlling energy intake and energy expenditure as part of the body’s internal balancing act.
 Development of overweight and obesity is controlled by environmental, socioeconomic, genetic and diet-related factors.
 Understanding these factors and the methods for measuring energy requirement are important for energy regulation and prevention of obesity.

 Dr Catherine Graham, Module Lead: “This module links many aspects together, from biochemistry to treatment and prevention.
 This is a fantastic module, full of debates, and combining the creative with the scientific.”